DrK-Lo/lotterhoslabprotocols/setseeds.md

 |98238 | 2 | 0.9 | 1.5|
 |98239 | 3 | 0.9 | 1.5|

-There are bad and good ways to take the seed from this table and incorporate it into your simulations.
+As you loop through this table, you can use the Seed as the `mySeed` for your simulations.
+However, there are bad and good ways to take the seed from this table and incorporate it into your simulations.

 ### Bad Practice: